 Fr.
 Charles G. Coyle

-Sued in 2002.
-Accused of abuse of a boy in the 1970s at Newton South High School in Boston.
-Reportedly, a second youth who was living with Coyle later died by suicide.
-Coyle was working in New Orleans when accusation made public; placed on leave.
-Second suit filed in 2003 alleged abuse dating to when Coyle was a seminarian in Baltimore.
-Omitted from 2011 Boston AD database.
-Died 7/1/15.
-Included on New Orleans archdiocese’s list 11/2/18.
-Taught at New Orleans’ Jesuit High 1958-61, when he was a scholastic.
-On MD Province’s list 12/7/18.
-On Baltimore archdiocese’s list.
+Worked in LA, MD, MA, TX, AL, GA.
+Accused in a 2002 lawsuit of abuse of a boy in the 1970s at Newton South High School in Boston, where Coyle was a guidance counselor.
+Reportedly, a second boy who was living with Coyle later died by suicide.
+Coyle was working in New Orleans in 2002 when the allegation was made public and was placed on leave.
+A second suit, filed in 2003, alleged abuse of two brothers while Coyle was a seminarian in Baltimore in the 1960s.
+The older of the two brothers was abused after he was sent to Coyle for counseling at age 16 in 1965.
+The younger brother was abused at ages 11-13.
+Coyle died 7/1/2015.
+Included on the New Orleans archdiocese’s list 11/2/2018, where he taught at Jesuit High 1958-1961, when he was a scholastic.
+On MD Province’s list 12/7/2018.
+On Baltimore archdiocese’s list in 2018.
+On the Atlanta archdiocese’s list, where he was assigned to Ignatius House 1992-1995.
+Included in the 3/24/2023 GA PAC Report.
+Included in the 4/5/2023 MD Attorney General’s Report.

 - BA.org Assignment Record